Yangtze River Cruising Group Tours & Short Stay holidays

-For over a decade, Victoria Cruises has been the leader in Yangtze River cruising.
-With one of the largest fleets on the river, outstanding service and innovative itineraries, Victoria Cruises is well placed to deliver an unrivalled Chinese river cruising experience.
-The American-owned Victoria Cruises welcomes guests from across the globe.
-All of the premier ships in the Victoria fleet are either new or newly rebuilt, with each cabin featuring a balcony for viewing the magnificent Yangtze River scenery, internet access, air conditioning and satellite TV Victoria's vessels feature cabins in four categories - standard, junior suites, deluxe suites and shangri-la suites.
+For over 15 years, American-owned Victoria Cruises has been a leader in Yangtze River cruising.
+With one of the largest fleets on the river, outstanding service and itineraries, Victoria Cruises is well placed to deliver an unrivalled Chinese river cruising experience.

 BAR AND DINING

 Victoria Cruises offer excellent cuisine (Chinese with Western specialties), with breakfast and lunch served as a buffet and dinner served as a Chinese banquet.
 Meal times are indicated on the daily schedule.
 In addition you will also be served tea and coffee in the early morning and afternoon tea daily.
 Bottled water is provided in your cabin daily.